Part 6: The Therapist…

 Image Credit: Mikhail Nilov

-Our meeting was just between me, my husband and the therapist.
+Our video appointment was just between me, my husband and the therapist.
 Pierce was not present and was asked not to join.

-The video conference was scheduled for an hour and was an introduction to who she was, her background and her practice.
-We went through the consent form for the counselling session and from there, she handed the floor to us.
+The video conference was scheduled for an hour and was an introduction to who they were, their background and their practice.
+We went through the consent form for the counselling/therapy session and from there, they handed the floor to us.

-To be honest, the feedback that we received from the meeting was...underwhelming.
-She was lovely and validated that we were taking the right steps to help Pierce - meditating, breathing, exercising.
-I remembered thinking....what am I paying for?
-Respectfully, there wasn’t much of value that she added - nothing that we didn’t know - and not having talked to Pierce, nothing she could really expand on.
+To be honest, the feedback that we received from the session was...underwhelming.
+The therapist was kind and validated that we were taking the right steps to help Pierce - meditating, breathing, exercising.
+Respectfully, there wasn’t much more they added at that time - nothing that we didn’t know - and not having talked to Pierce, nothing they could really expand on.
 Initially, I was frustrated and felt like we wasted our time and money (resources that were already stretched thin because of COVID).
+It was a sensitive time and feelings were already heightened with the world on lockdown.

-The bill came immediately at the end of the video conference, which only added salt to the wounds.
-In all fairness to the therapist, it was an initial meeting and consultation, and later she did provide some information sheets that she believed might be of help.
+Again, in all fairness to the therapist, it was an initial session and consultation, and they were limited in their scope of what they could do.
+Later they did provide some information sheets that they believed might be of help.

 Thereapist’s Resource Titles: